RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 alwaysopen: false
 categories: ["RC Essentials"]
 ---
-To configure your subscription so you can use SSL/TLS with your Redis Enterprise Cloud database, please contact support.
+To configure your subscription so you can use SSL/TLS with your Redis Cloud Essentials database, please contact support.
 To speed up this process, provide the agent with the Account ID and subscription number where you desire SSL service.

 **Note:** Be aware that you will incur additional monthly costs by